Samara the Witch

 Samara opened her eyes, squinting from the bright lights above her.
-Where was she, she thought as panic gripped her.
+Where was she?
+Panic gripped her and she looked around wildly.
 She didn't know this place.
 She wanted to get away.
-This place was too bright, too empty... it reminded her of Eola, although she knew it wasn't.
+This place was too bright, too empty... it reminded her of Eola, although she knew this was somewhere else.

 "Samara?
 Are you awake?"

 She looked up.
-Richard Morgan sitting beside, looking as if he'd rather be anywhere else but there.
+Richard Morgan was sitting beside her, looking as if he'd rather be anywhere else but there.
 But still, he was there.
 Samara hadn't expected even that.
 She never expected anyone to help her; they all hated her.

-"You're in the hospital."
-Richard said, choosing not to answer her second question.
+"You're in the hospital," Richard said, choosing not to answer her second question.
 Maybe he didn't really know the answer.

 "She killed herself."
-Richard would say no more on the subject.
-There was a short knock on the door, and woman with short, spiky brown hair appeared in the doorway.
+Richard wouldn't say any more on the subject.
+There was a short knock on the door, and a woman appeared in the doorway.

 "Mr. Morgan?
 Visiting hours are over.
 We request that you leave now."
-Richard stood up, and walked out of the room, slinging his coat, which had been on the chair, over his shoulder as he left.
+Richard stood up, and walked out of the room, slinging his coat, over his shoulder as he left.